kupolua/web-presentation/_posts/1002-01-01-basic-ui-features.md

 layout: post
 ---
 ## Basic UI features
-Json table will automatically display all columns from received json table data
+Brisk Table will automatically display all columns from received json table data

-JsonTable will automatically support:
+Brisk Table will automatically support:
 - paging
 - sorting
 - filtering in all fields